TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 To achieve this easily, you can provide a column alias in the `.AuditColumn` function or in `ConfigureTableAudit` for table aliases.

 These aliases will be available in the `RowAuditInfo` and `ColumnRowAuditInfo` classes, so you can use them when creating the audit trail in `MyAuditMappingCallBackAsync`.

+### Soft Deleting

+### Dealing With Retry Strategies

+If you configured your DBContext strategy to retry on connection errors, `SimpleAudit` will detect that, and use a different transaction and saving logic for that.

+A resilient approach to handle retries is to also handle transient errors during transactions commits (e.g. connection error that happened right after a commit, so that EF is not aware of commit success).

+`SimpleAudit` will automatically verify that the transaction was committed successfully by querying the database for one of audit trail records it generated.

+However, if no audit trail records are generated, `SimpleAudit` has no way to verify transaction success, and hence it is recommended to also submit (during `.SaveChangesAsync()` call) your custom function for success verification, that will be called only in case of audit trails absence.

 ## Dependencies